 Oral thrush treatments are based on the severity of the infection.
 For instance, mild cases may not require medications.
 Instead, drinking acidic beverages (i.e., orange juice) and eating yogurt may help to re-balance the natural bacteria needed to fight off the yeast that causes oral thrush.

-Oral thrush can be treated with medications, such as antifungal mouth rinses, lozenges, creams and oral tablets.
+Oral thrush can be treated with medications, including antifungal mouth rinses, lozenges, creams and oral tablets.
 Oral tablets and lozenges may be combined to treat more severe cases.
-Your dentist will develop a treatment plan for you based on the extent of your condition.
+Your dentist or physician will develop a treatment plan for you based on the extent of your condition.

 To help prevent oral thrush, denture wearers should remove their dentures from their mouth at bedtime and clean them thoroughly.
 Dentists may recommend using an antimicrobial mouth rinse as a disinfecting agent.
 It is crucial to maintain proper oral hygiene and limit the amount of sugar and yeast-containing foods consumed.